Pennant number

 In the Royal Navy and other navies of Europe and the Commonwealth of Nations, ships are identified by pennant number (an internationalisation of pendant number, which it was called before 1948).
 Historically, naval ships flew a flag that identified a flotilla or type of vessel.
 For example, the Royal Navy used a red burgee for torpedo boats and a pennant with an H for torpedo boat destroyers.
 Adding a number to the type-identifying flag uniquely identified each ship.

 In the current system, a letter prefix, called a flag superior, identifies the type of ship, and numerical suffix, called a flag inferior, uniquely identifies an individual ship.
 Not all pennant numbers have a flag superior.

 Royal Navy systems

 The Royal Navy first used pennants to distinguish its ships in 1661 with a proclamation that all of his majesty's ships must fly a union pennant.
 This distinction was further strengthened by a proclamation in 1674 which forbade merchant vessels from flying any pennants.

+The system of numbering pennants was adopted prior to the First World War to distinguish between ships with the same or similar names, to reduce the size and improve the security of communications, and to assist recognition when ships of the same class are together.